 Student Retention Rate: 89%

-American University’s Safe Space Workshop seeks to create a safer and more inclusive environment on campus through reducing heterosexism, homophobia and transphobia.
+American University’s Safe Space Workshop seeks to create a safer and more inclusive environment on campus by reducing heterosexism, homophobia, and transphobia.
 Similar to the others on this list, the program creates a visible network of LGBT and ally members of the campus community.